 A taste of our own medicine…

 As a member of the team at London Vision Clinic, you are surrounded by experts in their field and witness the life-changing effects of laser eye surgery on a daily basis.
-Of course, besides Mr Alastair Stuart who is lucky enough to have 20/20 vision, both Mr Glenn Carp and Professor Reinstein have had laser eye surgery, performed on one another.
+Of course, both Mr Glenn Carp and Professor Reinstein have had laser eye surgery, performed on one another.